Electricians Daytona » Blog » Can electrical safety inspections help identify hazards?

 Check the Electrical Panel

-Electricians always check the electrical panel to see if there’s any wear and tear, corrosion, loose wires, or overloaded circuits.
+Electricians always check the electrical panel for wear and tear, corrosion, loose wires, or overloaded circuits.

 Examine All Wiring

-Next, they will look at all the wiring in your home to see if there are any damaged or frayed wires, old wires, or outdated wires.
-They also ensure all outlets are properly grounded.
+Next, they will examine all the wiring in your home to find damaged or frayed wires, old wires, or outdated wires.
+They will also ensure that all outlets are properly grounded.

 Check for Overloaded Circuits